cboyda/AgTech/README.md

 - **Data Analysis**: Utilize statistical and machine learning models to identify patterns and trends in agricultural data.
 - **Interdisciplinary Collaboration**: Work closely with cross-functional teams to gather the necessary data and insights.
 - **Recommendations**: Provide actionable recommendations based on data-driven insights to organizational leaders.
-- **Data Modeling**: Employ best practices in data modeling and analytics.
+- **Data Modeling**: Employ best practices in data modelling and analytics.
 - **Reporting**: Develop and present clear and concise data analysis reports.
 - **Automation and Integration**: Implement processes for automated data mining and integration.
 - **Compliance**: Ensure adherence to consumer privacy laws and regulations in data collection and processing.